-Donna Fennell, professor and chair of the Department of Environmental Sciences, saw firsthand the passionate wildlife enthusiast Morgan Mark, Rutgers Honors College graduate with a dual degree in Bioenvironmental Engineering from the School of Environmental and Biological Sciences (SEBS) and School of Engineering.
+Donna Fennell, professor and chair of the Department of Environmental Sciences, saw firsthand the passion of wildlife enthusiast Morgan Mark, Rutgers Honors College graduate with a dual degree in Bioenvironmental Engineering from the School of Environmental and Biological Sciences (SEBS) and School of Engineering.

 “During a trip by Environmental Engineering seniors to a local waterway to investigate water quality parameters as part of a lab class, Morgan arrived fully equipped with outdoor gear, binoculars and an app to identify plants and wildlife.
 In addition to working with others to perform the work, she continually updated us on the identities of the birds and plants we encountered.
 It made the morning a lot of fun!”